Voltage or Electric Potential Differenceon 24/2/2012 & Updated on Thursday 19th of July 2018 at 05:59:13 PM

 So, position of the particle at any instant t can be written as, Where, po is the initial position of the particle at entrance into uniform electric field.

-This is a function of parabola, hence it can be predicted from the function that the motion of charged particle in an uniform electric field is projectile motion in parabolic path.
+The path is the function of a parabola.
+Hence it can be predicted from the function that the motion of a charged particle in a uniform electric field is projectile motion in a parabolic path.

 Electrical Potential and Electrical Field VectorElectrical potential and electrical field vector, both characterize the same thing that is space of electrical field.
 Since both electric potential and electrical field vector describe an electric field, they are related. dV = - E.ds where dV is the potential difference between two points separated by a distance ds and electrical field vector is E.

 Definition of Potential Difference or VoltageAfter going through the above portion of voltage theory we can now establish a definition of potential difference, definition of voltage in few words.
 Which says

 Voltage is the difference in electric potential energy per unit charge between two points.
 Voltage is the work to be done, upon an unit charge to move between two points, against a static electric field.
 A voltage which is a measure of electric potential difference, is the cause of electrical current to flow in a closed circuit.

 Rating = 4.71 & Total votes = 7